Textures and Colors

 Max Size

 This setting determines the maximum resolution of the texture after Unity compresses it.
-Texture resolution is the biggest driver of VRAM usage, and it's important to keep your textures as low resolution as they can be while maintaining acceptable visual quality.
+Texture resolution is the biggest driver of VRAM (Texture Memory) consumption, and it's important to keep your textures as low resolution as they can be while maintaining acceptable visual quality.

 4096px and 8192px square textures, in particular, use large amounts of VRAM.
-Where possible, make your textures smaller, and use features like RGBA masking, alternate UV maps, decals, etc. to reduce the need for large, high resolution textures.
+Where possible, make your textures smaller, and use features like RGBA Color Masking, alternate UV maps, Decals, etc., to reduce the need for large, high resolution textures.
+Using those features can both help improve performance and cut down on VRAM consumption.

 Mipmaps